 We encourage Magellan participants to journal throughout their time abroad.
 It's a wonderful way for students to record their memories as they take place and it helps them create a priceless keepsake they will cherish as they get older.
 We're lucky enough to feature a student journal from one of our Salamanca program participants.
 Take a look through the eyes of Magellan alumni and see why studying abroad really is a life changing experience.

 Dahlia Petterson from Los Angeles is a Regents and Chancellors’ Scholar at UC Berkeley.
-In 2014 she was the 1st place winner in the statewide California “Escribo en Español” Essay Contest organized annually by the Spanish Embassy’s Office of Education, the California Department of Education with the grand-prize sponsored by Magellan Study Abroad.
-Dahlia was offered an all-expenses paid scholarship to attend one of the acclaimed Magellan immersion programs in Spain for 30 days in July 2014.
+She was the 1st place winner in the statewide California “Escribo en Español” Essay Contest organized annually by the Spanish Embassy’s Office of Education, the California Department of Education with the grand-prize sponsored by Magellan Study Abroad.
+Dahlia was offered an all-expenses paid scholarship to attend one of the acclaimed Magellan immersion programs in Spain for 30 days.
 Dahlia is actively focused on Spanish while at Berkeley.

 "My trip to Spain was my first experience abroad.
 I had the time of my life and I will never forget it.
 Especially because I got to celebrate my 16th birthday in Spain, what a memorable experience it was.
 One of my favorite part of the trip was spending time with local teens.
 That was most enjoyable to play sports, games and have karaoke contests all in Spanish!
 Ceramics class was another hightlight of the program.
 I most certainly learned a lot from our native teachers and other students.
 My month in Spain was an adventure I will never forget.
 I wished it had lasted longer!"